The $\mathbb Z/p$-equivariant cohomology of genus zero Deligne-Mumford space with $1+p$ marked points: Introduction

 Now, the quantum Steenrod $p$-th power operation is defined using $n=p$, $G = \mathbb{Z}/p$, and the class of $H_*^{\mathbb{Z}/p}(\cM_{0,1+p}; \mathbb{F}_p)$ in question is determined by a fixed point of the $G$-action on the Deligne-Mumford space.
 In particular, viewing $S^2$ as the extended complex plane, say $z_0 = 0$ and $z_1,\dots,z_p$ are $p$-th roots of unity (in the obvious order $z_i = \zeta^i$ for any primitive $\zeta$).

 When $p=2$, this fixed point is the entirety of $\cM_{0,1+2}$, which is just a single point.
-But when $p$ is larger, the Deligne-Mumford space has more topology: the question of what is the equivariant cohomology of the Deligne-Mumford space was posed by Seidel in \cite[Section 5c]{seidel-formal}.
+But when $p$ is larger, the Deligne-Mumford space has more topology: the question of what is the equivariant cohomology of the Deligne-Mumford space is the first step towards answering a question posed by Seidel in \cite[Section 5c]{seidel-formal}.
+In particular, we study $\mathbb{Z}/p$-actions as opposed to $\text{Sym}_p$-actions.
 Using the localization theorem e.g. \cite{Quillen}, we know that the $\mathbb{Z}/p$-equivariant cohomology of $\cM_{0,1+p}$ matches that of the fixed locus once one inverts the generator $u$ of $H^2(B \mathbb{Z}/p; \mathbb{F}_p)$.
 In particular, up to $u$-torsion the equivariant cohomology of $\cM_{0,1+p}$ should look like the fixed points set of the $\mathbb{Z}/p$-action, which is indeed the case where $z_0=0$ and the other $z_i$ are roots of unity, hence quantum Steenrod power operations.
 Another way of saying this is up to $u$-torsion, the only equivariant operations we obtain in this manner (i.e. taking classes in $H_*^{\mathbb{Z}/p}(\cM_{0,1+p}; \mathbb{F}_p)$) are quantum Steenrod power operations.

 Finally, this leads us to the core question answered in this paper: ``are there any interesting $u$-torsion cycles in $H_{\mathbb{Z}/p}^*(\cM_{0,1+p}; \mathbb{F}_p)$?"
 A positive answer would have meant potentially interesting new operations, while a negative answer means that every $\mathbb{Z}/p$-equivariant operation is a Steenrod power operation.
 In this paper, we demonstrate that while there are some $u$-torsion cycles in $H_{\mathbb{Z}/p}^*(\cM_{0,1+p}; \mathbb{F}_p)$, these all correspond to non-equivariant cohomology: basically, they arise as $\mathbb{Z}/p$-invariant cycles in $H^*(\cM_{0,1+p}; \mathbb{F}_p)$.
 In conclusion, apart from the resulting non-equivariant operations (which are just defined via standard Gromov-Witten invariants) the only $\mathbb{Z}/p$-equivariant operations we may define are quantum Steenrod power operations.
+We formalise this in Corollary \ref{cor: ties_with_quantum}.

 \begin{remark} This should be contrasted with the case where one considers the composition of quantum Steenrod operations (see e.g. the quantum Adem relation \cite[Section 7]{wilkins}): in this setting, $n=p^{p}$ and $G = \mathbb{Z}/p \int \mathbb{Z}/p$ (the wreath product).
 At least for $p=2$ (and expected for larger $p$) there exist interesting and exotic elements of $H_{G}^*(\cM_{0,1+n}; \mathbb{F}_p)$ that do not obviously arise as Steenrod power operations. \end{remark}